Godalming: Other notable buildings

-The Red House, on Frith Hill, was built in 1899 by architect Edwin Lutyens for a retired housemaster of Charterhouse School.
+The Red House, on Frith Hill, was built in 1899 by the architect, Edwin Lutyens, for a retired housemaster of Charterhouse School.
 It is constructed of red brick in a Flemish bond with a plain tile roof and leaded-light windows.
 Its position, on a sloping hillside, required the front of the building to have two storeys, but the rear has four.
 The principal internal feature is the central, open-well staircase and the original decoration on the handrail is still visible.
 The Red House has been described as "an early seminal work by Lutyens".